xrdocs/telemetry/_tutorials/telemetry-stack-update-grpc-tls.md

     </code>
     </pre>
     </div>
 2. The certificate then must be copied to /misc/config/grpc/dialout/dialout.pem.
 Note that the filename is important, it must be dialout.pem.
+This root certificate will be used to verify the Telegraf certificate.
     <div class="highlighter-rouge">
     <pre class="highlight">
     <code>